growingdevs/growingdevs.github.io/README.md

 1. Start a new post, using `thor post:create new-post-title`.
 2. Edit `_posts/20XX-XX-XX-new-post-title.md`.
 3. Run with `foreman start`
-4. Create a PR with your new post
+4. Create a PR with your new post (any post is also welcome in email to growingdevs@gmail.com or tweet to @growingdevs)
-5. After a little bit of editorial review, merge and push
+5. After a little bit of editorial review, we will merge and push

 ### Adding a New Author ###

+You don't have to add this yourself, we can add it when your article is published.

 1. Run thor author:create "Author Name" author-name to build an author page for Author Name in /authors/author-name.html
 2. Add the author to _config.yml with id: author-name, and name: Author Name